pncsoares/dotnet-solid-principles/README.md

 You can contribute in some ways:
 1. Fork the project and submit a PR with an improvement of any kind, code, documentation, scenarios, pros, cons, spelling, etc;
-1. If you noticed something and want to register it so others can handle it, create a new issue with the label that better fits that scenario and fill as much information as you can.
+1. If you noticed something and want to register it so others can handle it, create a new issue with the label that better fits that scenario and fill as much information as you can;
+1. Answer questions that you know about in the issues and/or in the discussion section.

 Please make sure that you read and follow the [Contribution Guide](./CONTRIBUTING.md)